AMorQ/MultiModal_LLM/readme.md

+#MultiModal Prompting

-Playing around with Multimodal prompting strategies with LLama 3.1/3.2 models, introducing its new capabilities (tokenizer, API stack, tool calling...)
+Playing around with multimodal prompting strategies with LLama 3.1/3.2 models, introducing its new capabilities (tokenizer, API stack, tool calling...)
 Finally, used for building a ballet assistant

 **Higlights! and WIP:**